Saskatoon berries

 Any Saskatoon 11-18" We Pick For You

-Autumn Brilliance® Amelanchier x grandiflora USDA zones 3-8 as per Chicago & Missouri Botanical Gardens
+Autumn Brilliance® Amelanchier x grandiflora USDA zones 3-8 as per Chicago & Missouri Botanical Gardens.
+Also a customer at Decatur, Georgia (zone 8) reports they do well there.

 Princess Diana Amelanchier x grandiflora USDA zones 4-9, discovered in Wisconsin, USDA zones 3-8 More info